Are you new to crochet? Would you like to learn how to crochet?

 Ready to get started?
 All you need to do is add yarn!
 Have fun!

 I promise you can do it!
-Be sure to check the links to see a more detailed post about each technique.
+Be sure to check the links below to see a more detailed post about each crochet technique.
 As a beginner, you will learn about basic crochet knowledge & even learn how to crochet a scarf!

-Crochet is the art of creating fabric by looping yarn with a crochet hook.
+Well, crochet is the art of creating fabric by looping yarn with a crochet hook.
 Sounds simple right?
 It is!
 Promise.

 What is a Crochet Hook?

 A crochet hook is a tool used to form all crochet stitches.
 The different parts of a crochet hook are listed out below.
 Familiarize your self with the hook and the parts before you read down below.

 You can learn more about the different types of crochet hooks in the RPD crochet hook guide.

 Crochet abbreviations are a way to shorten a crochet stitch in patterns.
 Many designers, publishers, and companies will use abbreviations when referring to crochet stitches.

 Learn more about crochet abbreviations that are good for beginners to know.

 Chain Stitch (CH): a simple crochet stitch that often forms the foundation of what crochet stitches are worked into during projects.